Xesenix/xesenix-forms-library/readme.md

 Example
 ---------------------

-It`s in early stage of development but can be quite usefull see examples.
+It's in early stage of development but can be quite usefull see examples.

 	<?php
 	// autoloader and request handling may be altered if you run it from diffrent path then examples are placed.